 “The purpose of a business is to create a customer.” —Peter Drucker

 Acquiring customers is a complex undertaking, involving numerous decisions related to various aspects of marketing—decisions based on both instinct and data, art and science.

 To start, the business needs to have a clear idea of who their ideal customer is—a buyer persona—and how the subscription product or service meets their needs.
 At these early stages, a business won’t have a wealth of sales data on which to rely, so research and well-founded assumptions are used instead.
-This is the ‘art’, and these insights allow the business to design a customer acquisition strategy for creating awareness and converting prospects to customers.
+This is the ‘art’, and these insights allow the business to design a subscriber acquisition strategy for creating awareness and converting prospects to subscribers.
 ‘Art’ comes into play in the form of storytelling, branding, content creation, visual messaging, and more at this stage too.

 “Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.” —Sun Tzu

 While subscriber acquisition is key for any company, subscription businesses face an additional challenge in that they are asking for a recurring purchase, which requires them to consistently ensure subscriber satisfaction.
 At the same time, those subscribers who are acquired provide greater lifetime value to the subscription businesses due to the recurring nature of the relationship.